feathersjs/docs/getting-started/messages.md

 };
 ```

-That's it (for now)!
-We created a database backed REST and Socket.io real-time chat API with local user authentication and authorization.
-We used [services](../services/readme.md) and [hooks](../hooks/readme.md) which is almost everything there is to Feathers.
+That's it!
+We now have a fully functional real-time chat API complete with user signup, local authentication, and authorization.
+We had an introduction to [services](../services/readme.md), [hooks](../hooks/readme.md) and middleware, which is almost everything there is to Feathers.

-We already set up an index, login and signup page.
-In the next chapter we will briefly talk about [building a chat frontend](frontend.md) before learning more about [services](../services/readme.md) and diving into the [guides](../guides/readme.md).
+In the next chapter we will briefly talk about [building a chat frontend](frontend.md) before learning more about some of the finer details of Feathers and diving into the [guides](../guides/readme.md).